 The capital of Italy is Rome, which is one of the most famous cities in Europe.
 It was the city around which the Roman Empire was formed, and it is still brimming with cultural and historical significance.
 Rome is so famous that it was once called Caput Mundi, which means “Capital of the World” in Latin.
 It’s also been called the City of Seven Hills and the Eternal City, among other names.

 Rome’s fame as a historical city may sometimes overshadow details about the city as it is currently, and we’ll look at some of these details in this post.
 We’ll see exactly where Rome is located, learn about the city’s history, and explore several other features of Italy’s capital city.

 Where is Rome?

 Rome is located near central Italy, about 24 km (15 mi) inland from the Tyrrhenian Sea.
-It is in the Lazio Region of the country and is the capital of this region as well as the capital of Italy.
+It is in the Lazio Region, one of the 4 central regions of Italy.
+Rome is not only the capital of Lazio, but also the capital of Italy.

 The political map of Italy below illustrates the location of Italy’s major cities, including Rome: